receptron/SlashGPT/README.md

 # SlashGPT

-SlashGPT is a playground for devleopers to make quick prototypes of apps with Natural Language UI.
+SlashGPT is a playground for develeopers to make quick prototypes of LLM apps (apps with Natural Language UI).

 Here are the design goals:

-1. Easy to add a new app.
+1. Extremely easy to create a new LLM app.
 You just need to add a new manifest file (in Json).
-2. Super easy to switch between apps.
+2. Instantly switch between apps.
 Just type "/{appname}"
-3. Extensible
+3. Extensible enough so that it is possible to implement most of LLM apps without writing any code.

 ## Initialization